css/csso/README.md

 > csso my.css -o my.min.css -m maps/my.min.map
 ```

 Input can has a source map.
-Use `--input-map` option to specify input source if needed.
+Use `--input-map` option to specify input source map if needed.
 Possible values for option:

 - `auto` (auto) - attempt to fetch input source map by follow steps:
   - try to fetch inline map from source
   - try to fetch map filename from source and read its content
   - (when `--input` is specified) check for file with same name as input but with `.map` extension exists and read its content
 - `none` - don't use input source map; actually it's using to disable `auto`-fetching
-- any other values as filename for input source map
+- any other values treat as filename for input source map

 > NOTE: Input source map is using only if source map is generating.